risk-first/website/practices/Coding.md

 ## Where It's Used

-Since the focus of this site is on _software methodologies_, you shouldn't be surprised to learn that _all_ of the methodologies use **Coding** as a central focus.
-And [Programming M10R](PM) considers this to be _the only_ practice you should do (I hope the view expressed here comes across as more nuanced).
+Since the focus of this site is on _software methodologies_, you shouldn't be surprised to learn that _all_ of the methodologies use **Coding** as a central focus.  ...And [Programming M10R](PM) considers this to be _the_ practice that matters.

 ## Variations